May 2026 Case Update

 Group Costs Order

-In the event of a successful outcome, the legal costs payable to Maurice Blackburn will be calculated as a percentage of the amount of any award or settlement that may be recovered in the proceedings, in accordance with the following table:
+In the event of a successful outcome, the legal costs payable to Maurice Blackburn will be calculated as a percentage of the amount of any award or approved settlement that may be recovered in the proceedings, in accordance with the following table:

 For each dollar of any award of settlement that is recovered | The applicable percentage (including GST) is: |